 PrAACtically October: A Year of Core Vocabulary Resources

-Those who are following along with our first set of core words (2013) (12 words/month) or the second set (2014) (16 words/month; Different than the previous year’s core words), may have printed out some of the word cards to use with the AAC learners in your life.
-Thanks to the kindness of PrAACtical AAC readers (Barbara Fernandes, Bill and Lori Binko, Heidi LoStracco, Alison Wade, Russell Cross, Gail Van Tatenhove, Eric Sailers, Rachael Langley, Laura Kessell, Christine Bayley and others) we have a variety of resources to explore.
+If you are following along with our 2013 Year of Core (first set with 12 words/month) or the 2014 A(nother) Year of Core: (second set 16 words/month; Different than the previous year’s core words), you may have printed out some of the word cards to use with the AAC learners in your life.
+Thanks to the kindness of PrAACtical AAC readers (Bill and Lori Binko, Heidi LoStracco, Alison Wade, Russell Cross, Gail Van Tatenhove, Eric Sailers, Rachael Langley, Laura Kessell, Christine Bayley and others) we have a variety of resources to explore.

 As we all know, story reading is a great way to highlight core words, build fluency with AAC, and support literacy development.
 Christine Bayley graciously provided some book suggestions and I added a few of my own.